syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 {% endtabs %}

-Run the project and check if you get following output to make sure you have configured your project properly to add SfChart.
+Run the project and check if you get following output to make sure you have configured your project properly to add `SfChart`.

 ![](Getting-Started_images/img1.png)

 ## Initialize view model

-Now, let us define a simple data model that represents a data point in SfChart.
+Now, let us define a simple data model that represents a data point in `SfChart`.

 {% highlight c# %}
 public class Model